 To better understand how the minimum storage retention policy works, let’s consider an example (a 90 day policy is used in this example).

 In this example, you have a scenario where you will billed for:

-On a related note, we sometimes get asked about the impact of Wasabi’s 90 day minimum retention period on our cost comparisons with AWS S3.
-Although some AWS storage classes (i.e. AWS Glacier) have similar minimum retention policies, AWS S3 ‘standard’ does not.
+On a related note, we sometimes get asked about the impact of Wasabi’s minimum storage retention policy on our cost comparisons with AWS S3.
+Although some AWS storage classes (i.e. AWS Glacier) have similar minimum storage retention policies, AWS S3 ‘standard’ does not.
 The best way to answer this question is to compare the costs when 100 TB is stored in Wasabi and AWS S3.